New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Review and Preliminary

-which holds for holograpic states but not general quantum states can be recast as We document here a theorem of ref. \cite{hernandezHubeny2024NMI} for completeness. \begin{theorem} The multipartite information of $n$ disjoint subsystems $V_i$ in a generic configuration \footnote{By generic configuration, they exclude phase transition cases when multiple extremal surfaces exchange dominance} is non-vanishing $I_n(V_1:\cdots:V_n)\neq 0$ if and only if the joint entanglement wedge of $\ewV$ is connected. \end{theorem}
+which holds for holographic states but not general quantum states can be recast as We document here a theorem of ref. \cite{hernandezHubeny2024NMI} for completeness. \begin{theorem} The multipartite information of $n$ disjoint subsystems $V_i$ in a generic configuration \footnote{By generic configuration, they exclude phase transition cases when multiple extremal surfaces exchange dominance.} is nonvanishing $I_n(V_1:\cdots:V_n)\neq 0$ if and only if the joint entanglement wedge of $\ewV$ is connected. \end{theorem}